Dr. Amelie Ramirez Joins New Team to Guide San Antonio in Reopening Economy after Social Distancing

 Share On Social!

-San Antonio Mayor Ron Nirenberg and Bexar County Judge Nelson Wolff announced the addition of Dr. Amelie G. Ramirez, director of Salud America! at UT Health San Antonio, to the COVID-19 Health Transition Team, which is working on a plan to slowly reopen the city economy after social distancing.
+San Antonio Mayor Ron Nirenberg and Bexar County Judge Nelson Wolff announced the addition of Dr. Amelie G. Ramirez, director of Salud America! and the Institute for Health Promotion Research at UT Health San Antonio, to the COVID-19 Health Transition Team, which is working on a plan to slowly reopen the city economy after physical distancing.

 Nirenberg and Wolff wrote a joint memo that stay-at-home rules have saved lives.

 “Our community needs a local strategy to reenter into everyday life,” Nirenberg and Wolff wrote.
-“These decisions have critical implications on our community – including our ability to avoid subsequent outbreaks, ensure we protect our most vulnerable populations, especially those in high-risk professions, and to identify parameters for transitioning into/out of restrictions.”
+“These decisions have critical implications on our community – including our ability to avoid subsequent outbreaks, ensure we protect our … populations … and to identify parameters for transitioning into/out of restrictions.”

 Dr. Amelie Ramirez